NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 Users normally get access to those two areas.
 However, we sometime forget, so please complain (Contact: Karin Lagesen, Thomas Haverkamp).

-In the folowingm `$USER` is your username.
+In the following `$USER` is your username.
 See also [SIGMA2 Documentation: Storage areas on HPC clusters](https://documentation.sigma2.no/files_storage/clusters.html)

 | SAGA |  | NIRD |